tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ```

 ### Compatibility
-This proposal adds a new package, `tfjs-tflite-node`, and does not change any existing packages.
-As the name indicates, it will only be compatible with node and with TFLite models.
+This proposal adds a new package, `tfjs-tflite-node`. `tfjs-tflite-node` will only be compatible with node and with TFLite models.
 It does not use any existing TFJS backends and instead ties directly into the native TFLite binary for a given platform.

+Delegate support depends on the platform and hardware available.
+Some delegates may only work on the web while some will only work in node (e.g. Coral).

 ### User Impact
 This feature will be rolled out on npm in a new `tfjs-tflite-node` package.
 Users can import or require it in node in the usual way: